digipost/digipost-api-client-dotnet/docs/_v9_1/1_setup.md

 1. Select _TOOLS -> nuget Package Manager -> Manage nuget Packages Solution..._

 1. Search for _Digipost.Api.Client.
 Multiple packages will appear.
 Install those necessary for you.
-Make sure you _DON'T_ install the _digipost-api-client_ packages.
+Make sure you _DON'T_ install the `digipost-api-client packages.
 Those are .NET Framework libraries with an unfortunately similar name.
+If you're looking for the .NET Framework documention, please see version [8.3](http://digipost.github.io/digipost-api-client-dotnet/v8.3/).
-* If you would like pre-releases of this package, make sure _Include Prerelease_ is enabled.
+If you would like pre-releases of this package, make sure Include Prerelease` is enabled.
 Please refer to documentation for your version of Visual Studio for detailed instructions.
-1. Select which _Digipost-Api.Client.X_ libraries you need and click _Install_ for each.
+1. Select which _Digipost.Api.Client.X_ libraries you need and click _Install_ for each.

-### Install and use business certificate
+### Install and use enterprise certificate

 <blockquote>SSL Certificates are small data files that digitally bind a cryptographic key to an organization's details.
 When installed on a web server, it activates the padlock and the https protocol (over port 443) and allows secure connections from a web server to a browser.</blockquote>

-To communicate over HTTPS you need to sign your request with a business certificate.
-The business certificate can be loaded directly from file or from the Windows certificate store.
+To communicate over HTTPS you need to sign your request with a enterprise certificate.
+The enterprise certificate can be loaded directly from file or from the Windows certificate store.
 The latter is preferred, as this avoids password handling in the code itself.

 The following steps will install the certificate in the your certificate store.
 This should be done on the server where your application will run.
 For more information, please see the [Microsoft Documentation](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows#how-the-secret-manager-tool-works).